-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in accordance with IFRS Accounting Standards.

-These financial statements for the year ended December 31, 2022 were approved and authorised for issue by the Board of Directors on March 6, 2023.
+These financial statements for the year ended December 31, 2023 were approved and authorised for issue by the Board of Directors on March 18, 2024.

 (b) Basis of measurement: